Club Name: | Wolverhampton Wanderers Football Club |

 Wolverhampton Wanderers founding year

-Baynton and Brodie founded Wolves from humble beginnings in 1877 after the headmaster of the St Luke’s church school handed them a football.
-Brodie went on to captain the club as Wolves became a founding member of the Football League in 1888.
-He later became a club director.
+Baynton and Brodie founded Wolves from humble beginnings in 1877 after the headmaster of St Luke’s church school gave them a football.
+Brodie even went on to captain the club as Wolves became a founding member of the Football League in 1888 and was also a director.

 Wolverhampton Wanderers stadium

-Wolves have called Molineux Stadium their home since 1889 after moving into the ground following a spell at Dudley Road.
-The stadia has undergone a number of renovations over the years to keep it up to standard.
-Dudley Road was also their first substantial stadium after earlier using two strips of land.
+Wolves have called Molineux Stadium their home since 1889 after a spell at Dudley Road.
+The ground has undergone a number of renovations over the years to keep Molineux up to standard.
+Dudley Road was Wolves’ first substantial stadium after using two strips of land.

 First stadium: Dudley Road (1881-1889)